arterm-sedov/mkdocs-em-img2fig-plugin/README.md

 ## Requirements

+This package requires:
-This package requires Python >=3.5 and MkDocs version 1.0 or higher.
+* Python >=3.5 and MkDocs version 1.0 or higher.
+* `md_in_html` extension enabled in your MkDocs configuration.

 ## Installation